 We may be able to help you claim financial compensation for any injuries through a seat belt defect lawsuit against manufacturers for either punitive or compensatory damages.

-Compensatory damages include reimbursement any medical expenses, pain and suffering, and other cost you had to pay as a result of the seat belt failure.
+Compensatory damages include reimbursement of any medical expenses, pain and suffering, and another cost you had to pay as a result of the seat belt failure.

 These types of lawsuits also discourage manufacturers from putting unsafe or defective products on the market.

-If you were at fault for the car collision, but suffered injuries due to a seat belt malfunction, you might still might be eligible for compensation.
+If you were at fault for the car collision but suffered injuries due to a seat belt malfunction, you might still be eligible for compensation.

 We need to first review all the details to determine your legal options.

-Injury Justice Law Firm is located in Los Angeles County and offers a free case evaluation by calling (818) 781-1570, or fill out our contact form.
+Injury Justice Law Firm is located in Los Angeles County and offers a free case evaluation by calling (818) 781-1570 or filling out our contact form.